Research

 I should admit right away that I've never been as productive as I should be.
 This is mostly laziness and an inclination to get distracted easily.
 At the bare minimum, I should have written roughly twice as many papers as I have to qualify as a respectable professional.
 If you are still young, I recommend the habit of writing frequently, even regularly.
 It doesn't always or even primarily have to be what's called original work.
 It can just be writing in your own words what you learn together with whatever personal insights come to your mind.
 I think this is an advice common among authors, even of fiction.
 If you wait to write until inspiration strikes, you never get anything done.

 There is a common myth that a great genius only writes a few important papers.
 There are a few examples of this nature, but they are quite rare.
 (There is the related statement that even among all the papers written by a great genius, only a few are important, which is closer to correct.)
 Einstein, for example, wrote over 300 papers in his lifetime, including 12 in the Annals of Mathematics, which is sometimes thought of as the most important academic journal in pure mathematics.
-Moreover, in the single year 1905, the Annus Mirabilis that saw the publication of his 4 epoch-making papers on the photoelectric effect, Brownian motion, special relativity, and the equivalence of mass and energy, Einstein wrote 22 papers in total.
+Moreover, in the single year 1905, the Annus Mirabilis that saw the publication of his 4 epoch-making papers on the photoelectric effect, Brownian motion, special relativity, and the equivalence of mass and energy, Einstein has 25 publications in total.
+(Many are 'reviews' rather than papers stricto sensu.)
 For the most part, creativity and productivity go together.

 Books are often regarded as less important in mathematics, in contrast to practice in the humanities.
 Nonetheless, there must be great satisfaction in getting out a complete opus in which one's ideas and insights can be presented in coherent and systematic form.
 It is definitely an excellent service to the community, regardless of how much it contributes to one's status.
 I am the editor-in-chief, together with my wonderful colleague Katrin Wendland, of a book series Springer Monographs in Mathematics.
 Do contact me with any ideas for your own writing.